-So far I’ve used it in some panini sandwiches and on top of grilled pizza, and I have a number of recipes using basil that I plan to try (not the least of which is a pesto recipe).
+So far I’ve used it in some panini sandwiches and on top of grilled pizza and I have a number of recipes using basil that I plan to try (not the least of which is a pesto recipe).

 Considering that a single basil plant from my grocery store costs $2.50, I think my ten cents was well worth it.
 In addition, having a basil plant is a nice way to reduce waste (and if you’ve been watching my food waste photos, you know I need help in reducing fresh herb waste!).
-I just pluck what I need and the rest stays happily on the plant.